siegeon/magic.lambda.crypto/README.md

 ## Cryptography

 This library supports several cryptographic services, allowing you to use the cryptography services you wish.
-But first a bit of cryptography theory might be in its place.
+But first a bit of cryptography theory.
 Public key cryptography, or what's often referred to as _"asymmetric cryptography"_ is based upon a *key pair*.
 One of your keys are intended for being publicly released, and is often referred to as _"your public key"_.
 This key can do two important things.